-- Load MUST be reasonably balanced/distributed across all the three phases.
+- Moreover, the load MUST be reasonably balanced/distributed across all the three phases.

-- The AMF panel is used correctly in accordance with manufacturer’s instructions.
+- The AMF panel used correctly in accordance with manufacturer’s instructions.

-- Maintenance must be carried every 6 months by a qualified generator engineer.
+- Maintenance carried out every 6 months by a qualified generator engineer.

-- A test certificate is issued each service/maintenance visit every 6 months Only approved parts are used.
+- A test certificate issued each service/maintenance visit every 6 months.
+Additionally, only approved parts are used.

-- All work and maintenance records are kept available.
+- All work and maintenance records kept available.

-- Any irregularities visual or otherwise are reported in writing immediately.
+- It goes without saying, any irregularities visual or otherwise are reported in writing immediately.

-- Generator is never allowed to run out of fuel or oil etc whilst holding the load.
+- Ensure the generators never allowed to run out of fuel or oil.
+Especially whilst holding the load.

-- Generator is never over-loaded and never allow the Generators to run lightly loaded for long periods.
+- Importantly, never over-load or allow the Generator to run lightly loaded for long periods.

-- Generator is run off load once every week for a test of 5 minutes maximum.
+- Schedule to run off load once every week for a test of 5 minutes maximum.

-- Generator is run with load once a month.
+- Perform a run with load once a month.

-- Generator enclosure is checked for any possible tempering ( i.e. has the emergency stop button been pressed and not reset?).
+- Generator enclosure checked for possible tampering.
+For example, emergency stop button been pressed and not reset?

-- Someone is appointed as the responsible person to overlook implementation.
+- Someone appointed as the responsible person to overlook implementation.